PgBiel/elembic/src/element.typ

       // stack.
       let applied-operands = operands.slice(first-applied-operand)
       let value = if kind == "and" {
-        // Reverse since we push from last to first operand, but from first
-        // to last group of operands, so the groups themselves are in the right
-        // order, but not the operands inside them.
-        //
-        // It is important we check operands in the correct order for
-        // short-circuiting to work.
-        //
-        // TODO: actually, operands are always evaluated, so the order doesn't
-        // really matter.
-Need to short-circuit in some other way. applied-operands.all(c => c)
+        // Due to short-circuiting, a false would have failed earlier. true
       } else if kind == "or" {
-        applied-operands.any(c => c)
+        // Due to short-circuiting, a true would have succeeded earlier. false
       } else if kind == "not" {
         assert(applied-operands.len() == 1, message: "elembic: element.verify-filter: expected one child filter for 'not'")
+        operands = operands.slice(0, first-applied-operand)
         (filter.elements == none or eid in filter.elements) and not applied-operands.first()
       } else if kind == "xor" {
-        assert(operands.len() == 2, message: "elembic: element.verify-filter: expected two children filters for 'xor'")
+        assert(applied-operands.len() == 2, message: "elembic: element.verify-filter: expected two children filters for 'xor'")
+        operands = operands.slice(0, first-applied-operand)
         // Here the order doesn't matter, since we always need to evaluate both
         // XOR operands (no short-circuit).
         applied-operands.first() != applied-operands.at(1)